-Spend a day exploring some of the Dandenong Ranges most inspiring and thought-provoking cultural spots.
-From the romance of the steam train to Indigenous heritage, there’s so much to discover, you might need a long weekend.
+Spend a day exploring some of the Dandenong Ranges' most inspiring and thought-provoking cultural spots.
+From the romance of a historic steam train to Indigenous history and heritage, there’s so much to discover, you might need a long weekend.

 Prior to European settlement, this region was originally known as Corhanwarrabul, a popular hunting spot for Woiworung people of the Kulin nation.
 Travellers interested in the Indigenous culture and its relation to the Dandenong Ranges should first make a stop at Burrinja Gallery in Upwey.

 Here you’ll find a variety of gallery spaces, art studios, an incredible collection of Indigenous art, live performances and children’s programs.
 Have a look at their website to see what’s happening on your particular dates.